sxs-collaboration/www_black-holes_org/_papers/DaRe:2025glj.md

   rest frame.
-Training data for this model are created using high- precision numerical relativity simulations of quasi-circular systems with mass ratios \(q \le 8\) and spins parallel to the orbital angular momentum with magnitudes \(\chi_{1}, \chi_{2} \le 0.8\).
-We use Gaussian Process Regression to model the BMS transformations over the three-dimensional parameter space \(\left(q, \chi_{1}^{z},
+Training data for this model are created using high- precision numerical relativity simulations of quasi-circular systems with mass ratios \(q \le 8\) and spins parallel to the orbital angular momentum with magnitudes \(χ_{1}, χ_{2} \le 0.8\).
+We use Gaussian Process Regression to model the BMS transformations over the three- dimensional parameter space \(\left(q, χ_{1}^{z}, χ_{2}^{z}\right)\).
-  \chi_{2}^{z}\right)\).
   The physics captured by this model is strictly non-perturbative and cannot be obtained from post-Newtonian approximations alone, as it requires knowledge of the strong nonlinear effects that are sourced during the merger.
-Apart from providing the first model of the supertranslation induced by a binary black hole merger, we also find that the kick velocities predicted using Cauchy-characteristic evolution waveforms are, on average, \(\sim 5\%\) larger than the ones obtained from extrapolated waveforms.
+Apart from providing the first model of the supertranslation induced by a binary black hole merger, we also find that the kick velocities predicted using Cauchy-characteristic evolution waveforms are, on average, \(\sim5\%\) larger than the ones obtained from extrapolated waveforms.
 Our work has broad implications for improving gravitational wave models and studying the large-scale impact of memory, such as on the cosmological background.
-The fits produced in this work are available through the Python package
+The fits produced in this work are available through the Python package <code>surfinBH</code> under the name
-  <code>surfinBH</code> under the name <code>NRSur3dq8BMSRemnant</code>.
+  <code>NRSur3dq8BMSRemnant</code>.
 ---